ankitapuri/clock/README.md

 # clock
-- A basic Analog clock that works according to the Indian Time
+ A basic Analog clock that works according to the Indian Time

+It has both dark and light mode toggle

+Includes Neuromorphic graphics